chironapp/chiron-website/src/content/blog/road-to-osaka-week-12/index.md

 ---
 title: "Road to Osaka week 12"
 pubDate: "2025-01-14"
-tags: ["chiron-features", "training-stories", "features", "marathon", "osakamarathon", "training"]
+tags: ["training-stories", "features", "marathon", "osakamarathon", "training"]
 description: "**Recover, refocus, and recharge: The Road to Osaka continues!**"
 image: "./Road-to-Osaka-2025-cover.png"
 ---

 **Recover, refocus, and recharge: The Road to Osaka continues!**